nathankang413/pn-csc357-tests/asgn01/README.md

 ## Verifying tests
 Since any file with valid ascii characters should work for the demo programs, they should also work for our programs.
-Thus, no verification should be necessary.
+Thus, no verification should be necessary beyond successfully opening the file in a text editor.